jas0nmjames/jas0nmjames.github.io/writing/draft-why-this-project.md

 ## Own My Data

 - recent privacy issues
-- philophy of open source / open internet / free data
+- philosophy of open source / open internet / free data
 - Know the tools you use